 Guest Entrepreneur Ronit Meiri - Yes You Can

-This is the second year that Ronit is participating in Global Entrepreneurship Week as a guest entrepreneur, this time at Kaplan school in Petah Tikva, in an activity aimed to empower students.
+This is the second year that Ronit is participating as a guest entrepreneur, this time at Kaplan school in Petah Tikva, in an activity aimed to empower students.

 Through her work, she empowers and teaches people to believe in themselves and their abilities, and to connect with the forces that help them.